 • Resources for leading group meditation practices

 Our partnership with the Italian Buddhist Union provides qualified meditation trainers: masters and experts with vast experience in the contemplative traditions.
 It also allows the programme’s retreats to take place at monasteries and meditation centres.
-Finally, the Italian Buddhist Union provides ten scholarships (see FAQ section for award criteria).
+Finally, the Italian Buddhist Union provides eight scholarships (see FAQ section for award criteria).

 • The Master in Contemplative Studies explained in a minute